jansucan/beginner-os-developer-diary/README.md

 	- paging
 	- task switching
 	- symmetric multiprocessing
-- Getting from Assembly to higher-level language
+- Get from Assembly a to higher-level language
-    - write the kernel in C or in embedded C++
+    - write the kernel in C or embedded C++

 # Development environment